Jamoverjelly/label-learn-app/README.md

 ## Core Requirements

-- Initial build: image is static on the page
+- Initial build: animal cell image will be statically rendered

-- The user can update and save the title
+- The user can mark the image with icons using drag-and-drop

+  - Location of each positioned marker is saved between page reloads
+  - Icons can be removed from the image

+- Labels are available and can be dragged-and-dropped onto the image area

+  - Labels should "snap" onto icons already positioned on the image

+- User can check their performance after adding the correct, corresponding label to each positioned icon

 ### Icon Markers